 Researching the HR software market is a daunting task due to the vast array of options.
 The key to success is understanding your company's specific needs and how well a particular software option addresses those.

 The seven vendors included in this list of the best HR software offer comprehensive human capital management suites that are suitable for both mid-market and large organizations that prefer an all-in-one system.
-The software options mentioned here include modules such as core HR (employee records, payroll and benefits), talent management (recruiting, learning, performance and compensation management) and other essential HR tools.
+The software options mentioned here include modules such as core HR (employee records, payroll and benefits), talent management (recruiting, learning, performance and compensation management and succession planning) and other essential HR tools.
 However, some may rely on third parties for certain functionalities, such as payroll.
 All the systems are delivered in the cloud via software as a service.

 ADP Workforce Now

-ADP was founded in 1949 and is best known as a payroll provider, but it also sells a comprehensive human resource information system that offers a full suite of functionality.
+ADP was founded in 1949 and is best known as a payroll provider, but it also sells a comprehensive human resource information system that offers a full suite of functions.
 ADP caters to all business sizes, from the very small all the way to multinational conglomerates.
 It also offers a service that allows you to outsource payroll processing to ADP payroll specialists.

 - For companies with offices in the United States and Canada, ADP offers a cross-border system that allows you to store all employee records in one database.
 The data is easily accessible for reporting, viewing and managing workflow approvals.

 - It has decades of experience in the payroll field.

-- It has done a good job of building software that is easy to use for HR, employees and managers.
+- It has done a good job of building software that is easy to use for employees, managers and HR.

 - There is a marketplace of certified partner applications that you can integrate with ADP Workforce Now to supplement its functions.

 - A drag-and-drop reporting tool simplifies the process of creating new reports.

 - When first looking at the ADP website, you may find that it's not very easy to identify which product is right for your company.